 dumpadm - configure operating system crash dump

 The dumpadm program is an administrative command that manages the configuration of the operating system crash dump facility.
 A crash dump is a copy of the physical memory of the computer at the time of a fatal system error.
 When a fatal operating system error occurs, a message describing the error is printed to the console.
-The operating system then generates a crash dump by preserving the contents of physical memory in RAM.
-If this is not possible, the contents of physical memory are written to a predetermined dump device, which can be a ZFS ZVOL, or a local disk partition.
+If deferred dumping is enabled (on), the operating system then generates a crash dump by preserving the contents of physical memory in RAM.
+If this is not possible, or if deferred dumping is disabled (off), the contents of physical memory are written to a predetermined dump device, which can be a ZFS ZVOL, or a local disk partition.

 Once the crash dump has been preserved, the system will reboot.

 By default dedicated ZFS volumes are used for dump devices.
-For further information about setting up a dump area with ZFS, see the ZFS Administration Guide.
+For further information about setting up a dump area with ZFS, see the Managing ZFS File Systems in Oracle Solaris 11.4 book.

 To view the current dump configuration, use the dumpadm command with no arguments: